The poem's not as bad as I recall it being. It has some quotable lines -

 and contains several attempts to preserve the past, however imperfectly.
 Map-makers have tried several ways to represent the globe on a flat surface -

-the areas, but he can't have them all or even any 2
+trying to preserve the angles, the shortest distances, the areas, but he can't have them all or even any 2 |

 and a hummingbird can only stay still by flapping its wings so fast that they disappear, like his memories of her.

-as ghosts aren't seen in mirrors nor was she in dreams
+as ghosts aren't seen in mirrors nor was she in dreams and his heart became a sucking hummingbird, wings sacrificed for stillness. |

 The photo's from Leicester.